wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl-mba/ensure-app-website-compatibility-with-microsoft-edge/includes/3-configure-enterprise-mode-site-list-manager-legacy-sites.md

 > [!VIDEO https://www.microsoft.com/videoplayer/embed/RE4Fm7D]

-As you just saw in the video, the Enterprise Mode Site List Manager can be used to create a list of sites to be rendered in either IE 11 or Edge.
+As you just saw in the video, the Enterprise Mode Site List Manager can be used to create a list of sites to be rendered in either IE 11 or Microsoft Edge.
 You can then use group policy to configure Enterprise Mode for the list of sites.

 ### Download and use the Enterprise Mode Site List Manager